-For your videos to be eligible for monetisation, you must own all the necessary rights to commercially use all visuals and audio, whether they belong to you or to a third party.
-If you decide to incorporate third-party content in a video, you must clear the rights to use and monetise this content on YouTube.
-Often, this clearance takes the form of explicit written permission from the rights holders.
+For your videos to be eligible for monetisation, you must own all the necessary rights to commercially use all visuals and audio elements, whether they belong to you or to a third party.

 You may be able to use audio and visual editing software to create monetisable content, but this depends on the scope, limitations and commercial permissions of the licence.
 If you have used samples or loops, make sure that the licence specifically allows for their commercial use.